-“No need to buy anything else except maybe bleach” Aneesa
+“I have no need to buy anything else, except maybe bleach.” – Aneesa

 #26.
 Batch Cook & Freeze

-The next time you are cooking, double or triple the quantities and freeze the extra in batches.
+The next time you are cooking, double or triple the quantities and freeze the extra in meal-size batches.
 Next time you need a quick meal you’ll be able to reheat quickly.
-This can also be a good way of using bulk buys (see tip #17)
+This can also be a good way of using your bulk buys (see tip #17).

-Turning your heating down by 1degree can reduce the amount of electricity, gas or oil your heating is using.
+Turning your heating down by even just one degree can reduce the amount of electricity, gas or oil your heating is using.
 Consider installing programmable thermostats and/or investing in separate heating controls for upstairs and downstairs so that you can set timers on your heating and avoid heating rooms that you aren’t in at the time.

-While there might be some brands you wouldn’t compromise on, you might be surprised at the quality of the supermarket own brand and save some money at the same time.
+While there might be some brands you wouldn’t compromise on, you might be surprised at the quality of the supermarket own brands – and save some money at the same time.